alex-petrenko/sample-factory/docs/get-started/running-slurm.md

 #### Timeout Batch Script

 If your slurm cluster has time limits for jobs, you can use the `sbatch_timeout.sh` bash script to launch jobs that timeout and requeue themselves before the time limit.

-The default timeout is set to 23h and can be modified based on your cluster settings to be slightly less than the job time limit.
+The time limit can be set with the `slurm_timeout` command line argument.
+It defaults to `0` which runs the job with no time limit.
+It is recommended the timeout be set to slightly less than the time limit of your job.
+For example, if the time limit is 24 hours, you should set `--slurm_timeout=23h`

 ### Running runner scripts